mcharper/nextlify/content/projects.md

     contractType: C
     based: S
     synopsis: >
-      New development to streamline finance processes.
-This project streamlined internal finance processes to reduce costs and revenue leakage.
+      New development to streamline finance processes to reduce costs and revenue leakage.
+This involved work using AngularJS (and later Angular) with JavaScript (and later TypeScript).
+The system integrated via an API with other operational systems, which I also worked on to provide further streamlining of invoices for commercial recoveries.
     duration: 26
     renewals: 6
     skills: